pennersr/django-allauth/README.rst

   or by e-mail), as well as multiple strategies for account verification (ranging from none to e-mail verification).

-- Facebook access token is stored so that you can publish wall updates etc.
+- Access tokens are stored so that you can publish wall updates etc.

 Architecture & Design
 ---------------------